MangaGAN: generation of high-quality manga images from photo

 For training eye transferring GAN authors used:

-- adversarial loss with adoption of the stable least-squares losses:
+- adversarial loss with the adoption of the stable least-squares losses:

 - cycle-consistency loss to constrain the mapping solution between the input and the output domains